 In some stereomicroscope systems, specimens are imaged utilizing two separate compound microscope optical trains, each consisting of an eyepiece, an objective, and intermediate lens elements.
 Other designs employ a common objective shared between two individual optical channels.
 Two distinct images, originating from slightly different viewing angles, are projected onto the microscopist's retinas, where they stimulate nerve endings to transfer the information to the brain for processing.
 The result is a single three-dimensional image of the specimen whose resolution is limited by the microscope optical system parameters and the frequency of nerve endings in the retina, much like the limiting grain size in photographic film or the pixel density in a charged coupled device (CCD) digital camera.

 Stereomicroscopes can be roughly divided into two basic families, each of which has both positive and negative characteristics.
 The oldest stereomicroscopic system, named after the inventor Greenough, utilizes twin body tubes that are inclined to produce the stereo effect.
+Examples of modern Greenough stereomicroscopes include the Nikon SMZ745/745T and SMZ445/460 series.
 A newer system, termed the common main objective (introduced above), utilizes a single large objective that is shared between a pair of eyepiece tubes and lens systems.
+Current Nikon common main objective stereomicroscopes include the SMZ800N, SMZ1270/1270i, and SMZ25/18 series.
 Either type of microscope can be equipped with step-type individual lenses to change magnification, or a continuously variable zoom-type magnification system.
 The following discussion addresses the advantages and disadvantages of both the Greenough and common main objective stereomicroscope designs.

 The Greenough design, introduced by Zeiss at the turn of the twentieth century, consists of two identical (and symmetrical) optical systems each containing a separate eyepiece and objective arranged in accurate alignment within a single housing (Figure 4).
 A major advantage of this design is the high numerical apertures that can be obtained because the objectives are very similar in design to those utilized in classical compound microscopes.
 In general, the lower portions of the body tubes, containing the slender objectives, are tapered and converge at the best focus of the object plane.
 The upper end of the body tubes project a pair of images into the observer's eyes, normally with a pair of standard eyepieces.
 The size, focus, rotation, and centering of the two images must be held constant within very tight tolerances, so that the eyes view essentially the same scene.
 The one departure from sameness is the slightly different viewing angle at which each image is projected onto the retina.
 Because of the convergence angle, typically ranging from 10 to 12 degrees in modern designs, the left eye views the object from the left side while the right eye views the same object from a slightly different perspective on the right side.